spangen87/locksmith-booking/README.md

 #### Colors
 Here I also wanted a clean look.
 The logo for Best Lås have a lighter blue and black.
 I changed the bootstrap primary color to the same blue used in the logo.
 White is the background on all pages.

 Edit: When testing the contrast it showed that the blue i had choosen was to light and was not enough contrast to the text.
-So I decided to go back to bootstraps original primary color to pass the tests.
+So I decided to go back to bootstraps original primary color as a last minute change to pass the tests.

 ![Colors](static/images/readme_images/colors.jpg)